rieckpil/progmot/content/post/writing-a-book-remotely.md

 Having signed up for Leanpub, it was now time to finalize the technical setup to then get our hands dirty and start writing.

 Working daily with GitHub, we choose a private GitHub repository for backing our manuscript markdown files.
 This allowed for a more seamless flow compared to uploading the files to a shared DropBox folder.
-With GitHub, we get versioning, automations with GitHub Actions, collaboration tools and a great feedback mechanism via pull requests.
+We get versioning, automations with GitHub Actions, collaboration tools, and a great feedback mechanism via pull requests with GitHub.

 We used the following branching strategy for the eBook:

-- `main` -> generate eBook releases on Leanpub
+- `main`: generate eBook releases on Leanpub
-- `preview` -> generate previews on Leanpub
+- `preview`: generate previews on Leanpub
-- `personal-feature-branch` -> every co-author works in isolation on their next chapter
+- `personal-feature-branch`: every co-author works in isolation on their next chapter

 Every co-author would work on their own branch and push their chapters to their dedicated branch.
 Once completed, we created a pull request to merge into the `preview` branch.
-This triggered our review process where all other co-authors reviewed the new section one after the other.
+This triggered our review process, where all other co-authors reviewed the new section one after the other.

 What's great about this review process is that we could leverage the review features of GitHub.
 This allowed the reviewer to directly make suggestions like fixing a typo or structuring the sentence.
 These suggestions could be then added automatically by the review owner: